RasaHQ/rasa-demo/data/nlu/nlu.md

 - sdk
 - where can i find api documentation for rasa x
 - where is the api for rasa x
+- What does the NLU pipeline do
+- what does the nlu pipeline do
+- What is DIET
+- how can create multilingual chatbor
+- websocket
+- hosting
+- host models
+- What is COnvert?
+- Hi the command rasa init doesn't do anything in windows
+- what is the knowledge base server
+- testing chatbot
+- what is knowledge base
+- knowledge base action

 ## intent:chitchat/telljoke
 - Can you tell a joke?